 “They asked me to remix one of his songs, and I got to choose,” he says.
 “Since we’re coming out of this pandemic, and we’ve all been locked up for a while, I chose ‘Locked Up’ — one of his bigger songs.”

-The Flosstradamus producer says he’s a fan of the new Note Kits in Arcade 2.0, the biggest update in Arcade’s history.
-He uses the Note Kit “Listless,” off Taped, to write a supporting line for Akon’s melody in the chorus: “I like how it’s just ready to go,” he says.
+The Flosstradamus producer says he’s a fan of the new Instruments in Arcade 2.0, the biggest update in Arcade’s history.
+He uses the Instrument “Listless,” off Taped, to write a supporting line for Akon’s melody in the chorus: “I like how it’s just ready to go,” he says.
 “Click a preset and go.
 I like the path of least resistance from my idea to the page, and that’s why I like Arcade.”

 Cameruci shows us some more tricks, from taking the metallic clank of a prison door slam in the original song and turning it into a stab, to layering different “cheesy” vocal samples to create a melodic lead.
 In the years since Flosstradamus first came to prominence, his style has grown to encompass more genres.

 “This really feels like ’90s house, on the breakdown, and kind of ties it into the nostalgic side,” he says, scrolling through the Live session.
 “Then you bring in Akon’s vocals, which are nostalgic…“

 Cameruci grabs the volume control, momentarily ignoring his own advice.
 “Then it builds upon that early 2000s buildup, that just keeps going, and going, and going…and then goes up…drops again… And yeah, we’re back.”